Transport Young Readers With Your Writing

-Explore the foundational elements of literary short stories and novels — including character development, narrative voice and point of view.
+Explore the foundational elements of literary short stories and novels — including character development, narrative voice, themes and point of view.
 Discover how to bring your own creative ideas to life.

 Explore the popular fiction genre, and learn how to captivate readers with strong plots, powerful scenes and three-dimensional characters as you develop your own novel.

 Study the creative and technical aspects of one of most popular categories of fiction.
 Learn how to take a rough story idea or draft and develop it into a manuscript you can submit to agents and publishers.